Endogen/tgbf/tgbf/plugins/README.md

 Every plugin can add different handlers (from {PTB}[https://github.com/python-telegram-bot/python-telegram-bot]) and web endpoints ({Flask}[https://github.com/pallets/flask])

+## Plugin conventions
+Plugins will be automatically recognized and added on startup if:
+- Plugin has own folder in `tgbf/plugins`
+- Folder name == plugin name
+- Plugin folder needs to have a `<plugin name>.py` file (== plugin itself)
+- Plugin class name == plugin name (but first letter in uppercase)

 ## Plugin configuration
 A plugin configuration file can be empty or even not existing.
 If you provide a config, following keys are recognized automatically: